Merc-WithaMouse/merc-withamouse.github.io/content/post/Corporate-Lockscreen-Deployment-Script/Corporate Lockscreen Deployment.md

 After adding this to our main configuration script, we can call the function `Set-CorporateLockScreen` in the execution section of the script.
 We will then be prompted to select the files for the lockscreen and background and finally the registry keys will be applied.

-Part of the standard configuration workflow _(when using the script I created some time ago)_ is already to restart the endpoint manualy upon script completion.
+Part of the standard workflow _(when using the script I created some time ago)_ is already to restart the endpoint manualy upon script completion.
 As such, we do not need to consider this in these functions.
 If we were implementing these functions elsewhere, a system restart would need to be factored in.

 ### On to the next task...